-With the unceasing buzz surrounding Fortnite and other hot titles, gaming laptops are in high demand.
-Priced at $699, the MSI GF63 is designed for people who want to game, but don't want to spend a fortune to do so.
+With the unceasing buzz surrounding Fortnite and other hot titles, gaming notebooks are in high demand.
+Priced at $599, the MSI GF63 is designed for people who want to game, but don't want to spend a fortune to do so.
 You get solid performance from its Intel Core i7 processor and Nvidia graphics.
-However, a dim display and subpar battery life keep the laptop from rising higher in the ranks.
-With that in mind, the GF63 is more appropriate for a entry-level gamer than an aspiring Esports competitor.
+With that in mind, the GF63 is more appropriate for an entry-level gamer than an aspiring Esports competitor and has a spot on our top cheap gaming laptops under $1,000 page.
+Need something with a little more oomph?
+Check out our best gaming laptops list.

 MSI GF63 8RD Pricing and Configurations